BlanchettWA/LogFormatter/readme.md

 Mac is similiar to Linux I believe, feel free to test and correct.

 2. Follow the instructions: Type the source filename, then the new filename.
 The extension must be included in both.
-The input file must also be in the same directory, and the names MUST be typed in quotes.
+The input file must also be in the same directory as the python program.

 ## Known Issues
 > Cannot handle complex Telegram messages (Replies, Fowards, Images, etc. )